kricklin/GetCleanData/README.md

 To create a tidy data file from the original HARUS data set:

-1. Clone the "gcd_analysis" Github repo to a new folder on your workstation.
-The repo is located at https://github.com/kricklin/gcd_analysis
+1. Clone the "GCD_analysis" Github repo to a new folder on your workstation.
+The repo is located at: https://github.com/kricklin/gcd_analysis
 2. Launch the "RStudio" application, or "R" from the command line
 3. Set the "working directory" to the new folder that contains the repo